rrbhushan/cse-15l-lab-reports/Lab1.md

 ![Image](/lab1images/l1cd2.png)

 The working directory upon using this command was `/home/lecture1`.
-After running the `cd` command with a directory `messages` as an argument, it sent us to the new directory, being `/home/lecture1/messages`, which is intended as typing a child directory from a parent directory always sends us to the child directory.
+After running the `cd` command with a directory `messages/` as an argument, it sent us to the new directory, being `/home/lecture1/messages`, which is intended as typing a child directory from a parent directory always sends us to the child directory.

 ***